SeeJia/random-food-drink/README.md

 - Open the index.html file in your browser, or use a local server setup (like VS Code Live Server) for a better experience.

 ## Usage
-On the homepage, simply click the “Randomize” button to get a food or drink suggestion.
+On the homepage, simply click the “Submit” button to get a food or drink suggestion.
 The system will randomly display a food item that can be found in Malaysia.

 ## How to Customize